FabLabsMC/api-provider-api-draft/README.md

 If you were to query the `FluidInsertable` from an item stack, (1) would be the item stack, (2) would be the same identifier, and (3) would be a way to modify the current stack and somehow take care of the full buckets that could be produced.

 1) The minimum context you need is encoded in a very rigid manner in the type system.
-For a block access, you will need to use `BlockApiProviderRegistry`.
-For an item stack access, you will need to use `ItemApiProviderRegistry`, etc...
+For a block access, you will need to use `BlockApiLookupRegistry`.
+For an item stack access, you will need to use `ItemApiLookupRegistry`, etc...
 This API provides building blocks for building custom registries.
 2) An `ApiKey` is the combination of an interface, and an extra identifier.
 For example, our fluid insertable identifier could be defined like this:
    ```java
    ApiKey<FluidInsertable> FLUID_INSERTABLE = ApiKey.create(FluidInsertable.class, new Identifier("mylib", "fluid_insertable"));